jeffstieler/atlas-help/vagrant/boxes/lifecycle.html.md

 - One or more box versions.
 - One or more providers for each box version.

+## Vagrant Messaging

+Upon `vagrant up` or `vagrant box outdated`, an out-of-date box user will see the following message in Vagrant:

+    Bringing machine 'default' up with 'virtualbox' provider...
+    ==> default: Checking if box 'hashicorp/example' is up to date...
+    ==> default: A newer version of the box 'hashicorp/example' is available!
+You currently ==> default: have version '0.0.5'.
+The latest is version '0.0.6'.
+Run ==> default: `vagrant box update` to update.
+    ...

 ## Box Version Release States

 Atlas lets you create new versions of boxes without